junxit/us-congress-bills-111/metadata.md

 - 2010-03-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR S1760)
 - 2010-03-20 — The previous question was ordered without objection. (consideration: CR H1759)
 - 2010-03-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-03-25 — CORRECTION TO ENGROSSMENT - Mr. Heinrich asked unanimous consent that in the engrossment of H.R.
+1612, the Clerk be directed to execute the sixth instruction in the amendment conveyed by the motion to recommit in the form that was placed at the desk.
+Agreed to without objection.
+- 2010-03-26 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.